hakonmh/ulauncher-notion-search/README.md

 3. Go to [Notion Integration](https://www.notion.so/my-integrations), create an integration and [follow the instructions](https://developers.notion.com/docs/getting-started#getting-started) to link the token with a page.

-4. Allow a page to be searched: Go to the page > `...` in the top right hand corner > Add connections > Add your Notion integration
+4. Allow a page to be searched: Go to the page > `...` (top right corner) > Add connections > Add your Notion integration

     - You only need to do this for top level pages.
 The integration gets access to all child pages.